ncatlab/nlab-content/pages/1467.md

 ## Idea
  {#Idea}

-A [[topological space]] (or more generally [[convergence space]]) is _compact_ if everything converges as much as possible.
+A [[topological space]] (or more generally: a [[convergence space]]) is _compact_ if everything converges as much as possible.
 It is a kind of ultimate topological expression of the general idea of a space being "closed and bounded": every [[net]] must accumulate somewhere in the space; by boundedness it cannot escape, and by closure the point is in the space.
 There is also a notion of compactness for [[locales]].

 It is also common to work with _compact [[subsets]]_ of a space.
 These are those subsets which are compact spaces with the [[subspace topology]].